Loading...

 To show the screen in game, modify the Initialize method as shown in the following snippet:

-The game now displays the Gum screen.
-Notice that if you attempt to interact with the button, it does not show highlighted/clicked states.
+If you attempt to interact with the button, it does not show highlighted/clicked states.
 This is because we haven't yet passed the Screen to the Update method where UI interaction is performed.
-We'll do that in the next section.
+We'll make these changes in the next section.

 Our code now includes both the Initialize call and the ToGraphicalUiElement call.